 - 1. Bring the vehicle to a stop at an authorized parking space. - 2.
 Place the Direction Control switch in the center OFF position. - 3.
 Turn the start switch OFF. - 4.
-Firmly set the parking brake.

-5. Remove the key from the Start switch.
+Firmly set the parking brake. - 5.
+Remove the key from the Start switch.
 The driver should keep the key in his/her possession.
+Note: Block the wheels if parking this vehicle on an incline.